Girlfriend experience

-A girlfriend experience (GFE) is a commercial sex service that blurs the boundaries between a financial transaction and a romantic relationship.
+A girlfriend experience (GFE) is a commercial sex service.
 It ranges from a transactional sex relationship to a client paying a sex worker to pretend to be his girlfriend during the session.
 If the sex worker is male, the service is called a boyfriend experience.

 North America

-Within the sex industry of the United States and Canada, the term GFE is commonly used to describe a sexual encounter in which both the sex worker and the client provide each other with reciprocal sexual pleasure and some degree of emotional intimacy.
+In the sex industry of the United States and Canada, the term GFE is used to describe a sexual encounter in which the sex worker and the client provide each other with reciprocal sexual pleasure and some degree of emotional intimacy.
 The girlfriend experience, often provided through an escort agency, is a popular service that involves more personal interaction than a traditional call girl offers.
 There is a focus on not just having sex, but also having more of a comprehensive experience.
-The details vary widely from person to person.
-In the field of sex work, sex workers impart a sense of authenticity in order to make the experience more pleasurable for their customer, as well as to make the outcome more lucrative for themselves.
-According to sociologist Elizabeth Bernstein, this makes it more meaningful for both client and sex worker as it involves a particular form of emotional labor.
+The details vary widely.
+The sex workers impart a sense of authenticity in order to make the experience more pleasurable for their customer, as well as to make the outcome more lucrative for themselves.
+According to sociologist Elizabeth Bernstein, this makes it more meaningful for both client and sex worker as it involves emotional labor.

-The term "client" is often used to describe a person who pays prostitutes for sex.
-However, in the escort agency code that has grown up around the GFE, clients often call themselves "hobbyists" and refer to a prostitute who provides a GFE as a "nice girl".
-In a GFE situation, the client would pay for time spent with the call girl meaning: social interaction, dating, or sexual acts.
-Many clients emerge through the need for a feeling of closeness without the commitment of a relationship.
-To a certain extent, it eliminates the feeling of guilt or fear of "addiction" to a relationship.
+The term "client" is often used to describe a person who pays sex workers for sex.
+However, in the escort agency code that has grown up around the GFE, clients often call themselves "hobbyists" and refer to a sex worker who provides a GFE as a "nice girl".
+A GFE client pays for time spent with a sex worker, which can include social interaction, dating, or sexual acts.
+Many clients seek a feeling of closeness without the commitment of a relationship, and to a certain extent GFE can eliminate the feelings of guilt or fear of "addiction" that some people associate with a relationship.

-Indoor prostitution, which includes the use of massage parlors, saunas, brothels, strip clubs and escort agencies, is more likely than street prostitution to involve conversation, affection and mutual sexual pleasure.
+Elements that make up a GFE such as conversation, affection and mutual sexual pleasure can occur in street prostitution but they are more commonly found in indoor prostitution.
+This includes the use of massage parlors, saunas, brothels, strip clubs and escort agencies.
 Some ranch brothels in the United States advertise themselves as GFE establishments, including Dennis Hof's Love Ranch South, Moonlite Bunny Ranch, Kit Kat Ranch, Sheri's Ranch and the Chicken Ranch.